How to Choose the Right Content Management System (CMS)

 8. Choose a UI that is intuitive

 Whether you want to incorporate personalization to your marketing strategy or want to get deep insights into your users' web interactions and behaviors, businesses, like Partners and Marketing, require very different apps and microservices to manage their day-to-day work on the website.
-Marketing demands a solution that can easily integrate with marketing automation tool, business intelligence tool, Google Analytics, and RSS to deliver personalized content.
+Marketing demands a solution that can easily integrate with marketing automation tools, business intelligence tools, Google Analytics, and RSS to deliver personalized content.
 Partners need to connect with devices like partner management platform, such as NetSuite, to better manage partner alliances.
 Pick a CMS solution, like a headless API-first CMS, that has robust APIs and lets you easily connect with third-party content management tools.

 One of the first things you should do when you’re implementing a new CMS or rolling out a redesign is to bring all of your stakeholders into a room and gather their requirements and input.
 Failing to plan is planning to fail.
 Half the battle is developing a well-thought-out content organization and taxonomy that helps your business meet its goals to succeed.